icing/mod_h2/README.md

 ## Current Version

-The versions here are **early experience versions**, based on Apache httpd 2.4.25.
+The versions here are based on Apache httpd 2.4.25.
 There is no guarantee that these will be released unchanged by Apache.
 But you are welcome to test it and give feedback.

 ## Install